 Yes.
 If you have a public Instagram account but don’t want others reposting your content, you can go to Settings and toggle the option off.
 Here’s what to do:

 1. Tap on your profile icon in the lower right corner.

 2. Tap on the three-line icon.

 5. Tap on Story.

 6. Scroll down to the Sharing section and toggle the switch next to Allow sharing to story.

 When the switch turns grey, other people can no longer share your Stories.

 Why Does Instagram Have to Be So Complicated?

 In all honesty, we don’t know.
-And while we hope that the tips in this article help you out, we would also like to hear from you.
-What your thoughts are on Instagram reposting and its limitations?
+And while we hope that the tips in this article help you, we would also like to hear from you.
+What are your thoughts on Instagram reposting and its limitations?
 Do you know other tips that might help our readers?
 Leave us your comments in the section below.